About LowEarth

 The embed widget

-Every per-object page has an embeddable live globe view.
-Free for editorial use, with required attribution.
-Find the snippet near the bottom of any satellite page.
+Every per-object page includes an embeddable live globe view, free for editorial use with attribution.
+You will find the snippet near the bottom of any satellite page.